E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Helping students follow your lectures:

 Some NNES students have difficulty following my lectures.
-How can I enhance their understanding while keeping them engaged?
+How can I enhance their understanding and keep them engaged?

 Answer: Passively listening for a long period of time while simultaneously trying to understand language and content can be very challenging for NNES students.
 They may grow frustrated with the never-ending effort to catch up and thus give up.
-To make your lecture engaging and comprehensible to these students:
+There are a few ways that you can make your lecture engaging and comprehensible to these students:

-• You can hand out lecture notes in advance.
+• Hand out outlines of your lectures in advance.
 This will give students an idea about content before the lecture and will allow them to focus more on language during the lecture.

-• Try to start with a short recap of the previous lecture and tie it to the current lecture.
+• Start with a short recap of the previous lecture and tie it to the current lecture.

-• After the overview, you can write on the blackboard the main points to be discussed to which you can refer as you develop your lecture.
-In this way, the students can pick up the thread of discussion if their attention fades out.
+• After the overview, write on the blackboard the main points to be discussed and then refer to these as you develop your lecture.
+In this way, the students can pick up the thread of discussion if their attention wanders.

-• Or you may want to frame your lecture as a series of questions for the students to answer as they listen.
+• You may want to frame your lecture as a series of questions for the students to answer as they listen.
 This will motivate students to focus their listening and pay attention.

 • If you have notes on the lecture, you can turn them into a gapped outline for students to complete as you develop your lecture.
 Click here for an example.

 • Speak clearly and make sure you explain academic terminology and idiomatic expressions.
-NNES students may not be familiar with such vocabulary.
+NNES students may not be familiar with such language.

 • Divide the lecture into smaller sections, each followed by activities that help reinforce students' learning.
-Such activities may be (1) assigning five-minute writing tasks where students have to summarize a certain point, react to a certain situation, predict what might happen next based on what has been discussed, etc.; (2) asking students to apply a concept you have been discussing, (e.g., assimilation) to a specific situation (e.g., the Civil Rights Movement); (3) asking students to argue an issue brought up in the lecture (e.g., affirmative action).
+Such activities might include (1) assigning five-minute writing tasks in which students have to summarize a certain point, react to a certain situation, predict what might happen next based on what has been discussed, etc.; (2) asking students to apply a concept you have been discussing, (e.g., assimilation) to a specific situation (e.g., the Civil Rights Movement); and (3) asking students to argue an issue brought up in the lecture (e.g., affirmative action).

 • Use slides, videos and other visual aids during your lectures.
 Besides providing variety to your lecture, visual imagery engages the visual sense and reinforces understanding and recall.